 I am among the many that suffer from Boomeritis (the term was coined by an orthopedic surgeon – no wonder!)
 As I’ve conceded (somewhat proudly, though sometimes meekly), to my Pilates instructor, “There isn’t a body part left to injure.”

 Am I complaining?
 No, I’m not.
 I’ve faced the fact that while I can’t do what I did in my 20s, I can still do a lot to enhance my health and my quality of life.
 And this is why I suppose the mantra, “If we’re not in pain we’re not alive,” bears repeating.
+You have to thank goodness for orthopedic doctors, especially those who work for somewhere like the scoliosis institute, who are helping to improve the quality of life for those who need it.

 Instead of being petulant, I’ve figured out my own ways to deal with pain in specific parts of my body.